-Project status: Consultation - feedback is open until 14 December 2018
+Project status: Consultation - feedback closed 14 December 2018

 Project zone: South

 We have consulted with the Māngere Bridge community on a safer communities proposal twice in the past year to ensure pedestrian improvements are designed in partnership with the community.
 The two prior phases of consultation have helped us to develop detailed designs incorporating this feedback.
 We now have a third and final phase of consultation and request your feedback on the refined changes.

 Caption: Artists impression of improvements to Māngere Bridge village.

 The aim of the project is to improve safety for pedestrians and help ensure walking is a desirable option for people.
 Pedestrian surveys have backed the need for improvements to be made given the high numbers of people including school children walking on these roads.

 80% of all road deaths and serious injuries occur on 50km/h local urban roads.
 Nearly half of those deaths and injuries involve vulnerable road users – children, the elderly, people walking and people on bikes or motorcycles.
 We are committed to making the roads safer for vulnerable users and these changes will help improve safety for the many pedestrians including school children walking these routes.